kyuhwan720/Dev-board-utilizing-ATmega328-as-MCU/README.md

 - [ ] 1 x Protoboard
 - [ ] 1 x [Soldering Kit](https://www.amazon.com/Soldering-Interchangeable-Adjustable-Temperature-Enthusiast/dp/B087767KNW/ref=sr_1_6?keywords=soldering%2Bkit&qid=1687306680&sr=8-6&th=1) *This has all you need!*

+Once you have every box checked, you may proceed to the next steps.

 ## Introduction
 Phew, that was a long prerequisite :joy:.
 This will be an in-depth guide so *theoretically* you don't need to know all the things mentioned above in Pre-prerequisite but you should, it will be very handy.